sweis/sqisign-rs/README.md

 Ported from the [C reference implementation](https://github.com/SQIsign/the-sqisign) and validated against the official NIST KAT test vectors.

-> **Warning:** SQIsign is a NIST PQC Round 2 candidate and this port has not
+> **Warning:** SQIsign is a NIST PQC Round 2 candidate and `sqisign-rs` is AI generated.
+It
-> been independently audited.
+> has not been independently audited.
 Do not use in production.

 ## Status